-• If all your wired connections are good and there's still no electricity, try cleaning the magnesium plate.
+- If all your wired connections are good and there's still no electricity, try cleaning the magnesium plate. - The fan motor sometimes needs a quick tap or flick to get it to start spinning.

-Goals
+👌 Goals

-- ✓ Create solutions of different concentrations - ✓ Use solutions to run a salt water battery - ✓ Make calculations based on solution data
+- ✓ Create solutions of different concentrations

+- Use solutions to run a salt water battery

+- Make calculations based on solution data